adjust/dev-docs/docs/unity/reference/Adjust/device-info.md

 Use these methods to retrieve device information.

-% classMethod getAdid
+% Class method getAdid

-:::{function} getAdid
+:::::{function} getAdid
 :noindex:

 Returns the {abbr}`ADID (Adjust Device ID)` associated with the device